cardoso/virgil-e3kit-flutter/README.md

 - Strong end-to-end encryption with authorization
 - One-to-one and group encryption
-- Files and stream encryption
+- Files and stream encryption*
 - Recovery features for secret keys
 - Strong secret keys storage, integration with Keychain
 - Integration with any CPaaS providers like Nexmo, Firebase, Twilio, PubNub, etc.
-- Public keys cache features
+- Public keys cache features*
 - Access encrypted data from multiple user devices
 - Easy setup and integration into new or existing projects
--  One-to-one channel with perfect forward secrecy using the Double Ratchet algorithm
+- One-to-one channel with perfect forward secrecy using the Double Ratchet algorithm*

+* not available in the Flutter implementation yet.

 ## About the Flutter implementation

 Virgil E3Kit for Flutter is a wrapper of [E3Kit for Swift/Objective-C](https://github.com/VirgilSecurity/virgil-e3kit-x) and [E3Kit for Android](https://github.com/VirgilSecurity/virgil-e3kit-kotlin) done via [Platform Channels](https://flutter.dev/docs/development/platform-integration/platform-channels).
 Click the links to see details about the underlying implementations.

+iOS minimum deployment target should be >9, or else the dependencies cannot be installed.

 ## Installation